 If an employee is physically attending work at a company work location, these flexibilities do not apply and the employer must verify the employee’s documents in person within the usual required timeframes.

 How long will this policy remain in effect?

 The current extension of flexibility for I-9 verification requirements is set to expire on Dec.
 31, 2021.
 Since many companies plan to continue remote operations for the foreseeable future, these I-9 flexibilities may be extended once again.

 Once the COVID-19 emergency concludes, physical inspection of documents for employees who were originally I-9 verified remotely will be required.
 Once the documents have been physically inspected, the employer must add "documents physically examined" with the date of inspection to the Section 2 additional information field on the Form I-9.

+Additional updates from DHS regarding I-9 flexibility will be announced as available.
 If you have questions regarding the flexibility of I-9 verification requirements, please contact your attorney for further guidance.

 Envoy is pleased to provide you this information, which was prepared in collaboration with Ian Love, who is a Partner at Global Immigration Associates, P.C. (www.giafirm.com), one of the two U.S. law firms Envoy exclusively works with on the Envoy Platform (the "U.S. Law Firms").

 Content in this publication is for informational purposes only and not intended as legal advice, nor should it be relied on as such.
 Envoy is not a law firm, and does not provide legal advice.
 If you would like guidance on how this information may impact your particular situation and you are a client of one of the U.S. Law Firms, consult your attorney.
 If you are not a client of a U.S. Law Firm working with Envoy, consult another qualified professional.
 This website does not create an attorney-client relationship with either U.S. Law Firm.